ionutaxenie/Airwaves-FM/README.md

+# Airwaves FM

 Airwaves FM is a software defined FM radio receiver that uses the RTL-SDR receiver.

-In order to get this thing up and running you need:
+As a bonus you have around 18700 FIR filters generated using Matlab with the window method using a Blackman window.
+Their orders range from 2 to 200 and their frequencies from 0.01 to 0.99 with an increment of 0.01.
+The code that generated them is also provided.

+## Prerequisite

 * Linux distro (was tested on Ubuntu 14.04 ONLY).
 It should not be hard to modify to make it work on Windows or other OS if you have the experience.
 * GNU C++ compiler or another C++ compiler
 * the rtl-sdr library librtlsdr with rtl_tcp (which should come with the library)
 * Pulse Audio library libpulse

+## Compilation

 Compile using the given Makefile with the classic "make" command.

-As a bonus you have around 18700 FIR filters generated using Matlab with the window method using a Blackman window.
-Their orders range from 2 to 200 and their frequencies from 0.01 to 0.99 with an increment of 0.01.
-The code that generated them is also provided.

-The program is started using:
+## Usage

 ./airwaves_fm -m "mod" -f "frequency" -o "order"